-- 6.1 Unless Annex B applies, all detainees must be informed that they may at any time consult and communicate privately with a solicitor, whether in person, in writing or by telephone, and that free independent legal advice is available from the duty solicitor.
-Where an appropriate adult is in attendance, they must also be informed of this right.
-See paragraph 3.1, Notes 6B and 6J - 6.2 A poster advertising the right to legal advice must be prominently displayed in the charging area of every police station.
-See Note 6G. - 6.3 No police officer should, at any time, do or say anything with the intention of dissuading any person who is entitled to legal advice in accordance with this Code, from obtaining legal advice.
-See Note 6ZA. - 6.4 The exercise of the right of access to legal advice may be delayed exceptionally only as in Annex B. Whenever legal advice is requested, and unless Annex B applies, the custody officer must act without delay to secure the provision of such advice.
-If, on being informed or reminded of this right, the detainee declines to speak to a solicitor in person, the officer should point out that the right includes the right to speak with a solicitor on the telephone (see paragraph 5.6).
-If the detainee continues to waive this right the officer should ask them why and any reasons should be recorded on the custody record or the interview record as appropriate.
-Reminders of the right to legal advice must be given as in paragraphs 3.5, 11.3 and 5 of Annex K of this Code and PACE Code D on the Identification of Persons by Police

-Officers, paragraphs 3.17(ii) and 6.3.
+- 6.1 Unless Annex B applies, all detainees must be informed that they may at any time consult and communicate privately with a solicitor, whether in person, in writing or by telephone, and that free independent legal advice is available.
+See paragraph 3.1, Notes 11, 6B and 6J - 6.2 Not used. - 6.3 A poster advertising the right to legal advice must be prominently displayed in the charging area of every police station.
+See Note 6H. - 6.4 No police officer should, at any time, do or say anything with the intention of dissuading any person who is entitled to legal advice in accordance with this Code, whether or not they have been arrested and are detained, from obtaining legal advice.
+See Note 6ZA. - 6.5 The exercise of the right of access to legal advice may be delayed only as in Annex B. Whenever legal advice is requested, and unless Annex B applies, the custody officer must act without delay to secure the provision of such advice.
+If the detainee has the right to speak to a solicitor in person but declines to exercise the right the officer should point out that the right includes the right to speak with a solicitor on the telephone.
+If the detainee continues to waive this right, or a detainee whose right to free legal advice is limited to telephone advice from the Criminal Defence Service (CDS) Direct (see Note 6B) declines to exercise that right, the officer should ask them why and any reasons should be recorded on the custody record or the interview record as appropriate.
+Reminders of the right to legal advice must be given as in paragraphs 3.5, 11.2, 15.4, 16.4, 16.5, 2B of Annex A, 3 of Annex K and 5 of Annex M of this Code and Code D, paragraphs 3.17(ii) and 6.3.
 Once it is clear a detainee does not want to speak to a solicitor in person or by telephone they should cease to be asked their reasons.
-See Note 6J.
+See Note 6K.